 Dr. Vibhakar received his PhD in finance from the University of Arkansas at Fayetteville, his M.B.A from Central Missouri State University, and his Bachelor of Electrical Engineering from M.S.
 University of Baroda, India.

 Robert received his Bachelor of Science in Mechanical Engineering in 1994 from Christian Brothers University in Memphis, Tennessee.
 He was employed for 5+ years by Andersen Consulting (now Accenture) as a technology and management consultant.

 In 2008, he joined Chesapeake Energy’s Little Rock Corporate Development team where he assisted with Government Affairs and Public Relations initiatives.
 Following Chesapeake’s sale in 2011 of the Fayetteville Shale assets, Robert transitioned to BHP Billiton.
-He joined New Prospect Company in April 2013, which is based in Little Rock, Arkansas, and focuses on maintaining and growing relationships with oil & gas exploration & production customers in the Mid-Continent region of the United States.
+He joined New Prospect Company in April 2013 and focuses on maintaining and growing relationships with oil & gas exploration & production customers in the Mid-Continent region of the United States.

 Robert serves as a co-liaison to Little Rock's sister city Caxias do Sul, Brazil.